caretech-owl/gerd/README.md

 poe hello
 ```

+Remember to acticate the virtual environment (step 2) every time you start using GERD.
+For more information on development look at [DEV.md](DEV.md).

 ## Question and Answer example

-Folloq quickstart and make sure to install `gui` and `gguf` dependencies.
-Next start the qa server.
+Follow quickstart and make sure to install `gui` and `gguf` dependencies.
+Next start the qa server via `poe qa`.
 When the server is done loading, open `http://127.0.0.1:7860` in your browser.

 ```shell